jovialniyo93/red_wine_quality_prediction/README.md

 ![Opensource](https://img.shields.io/badge/OpenSource-Yes!-6f42c1)

-# Red Wine Quality Prediction using Machine Learning Algorithms
+# [Towards Predicting the Quality of Red Wine Using Novel Machine Learning Methods for Classification, Data Visualization and Analysis (https://doi.org/10.47852/bonviewAIA42021999)

-The code in this repository is supplementary to our future publication "Red wine quality prediction with machine learning algorithms"
+The code in this repository is supplementary to our publication "Towards Predicting the Quality of Red Wine Using Novel Machine Learning Methods for Classification, Data Visualization and Analysis"